Kayak Series names

 fiber.
 The skin is usually canvas for the deck and CSM / TPU for the hull, or

-all 100% PVC.
+all 100% PVC, or similar.
 All the parts of the kayak packs into backpacks / carry bags and

 usually takes between 15-25 minutes to fully assemble, depending on the size